 Subject to certain conditions, subsidised canteens create no taxable benefit.
 Luncheon Vouchers up to 15p per day are tax free.

 You can pay employees up to £5 per overnight stay in the UK or £10 if the business trip is abroad.
-Allowable amounts for foreign subsistence are being reviewed in 2010/11.
-HMRC offers guidance on subsistence payment in the UK here and abroad here.
-These rates have been unchanged since 2014.
+A HMRC offers guidance on subsistence payment in the UK here and abroad here.
+The rates were revised in February 2019.

 It is often forgotten that the use of a qualifying pool car is not a taxable benefit, nor is free parking at the workplace.